noumanDev/DockerMultipleNodeProcess/README.md

-# Docker Multiple Node Processes
+# Single Docker, Multiple Node Processes
 The purpose of this project is to setup multiple node processes in a single docker container.

 ## Dependencies